Picture above: Bath Abbey

-A must‐see for anyone interested in how people dressed over the centuries.
-My visit started off with an exhibition about the suffrage movement women as seen in the film Suffragette (2015).
-Then there was a section about how people dressed during World War I and one that featured costumes from various films and TV series such as Doctor Zhivago (1965) or Downtown Abbey (2010).
+A must-see for anyone interested in how people dressed over the centuries.
+My visit started off with an exhibition about the suffrage movement as seen in the film Suffragette (2015).

 At the end of the permanent exhibition is a display of all the "Dresses of the year".
-I thought the line‐up of the "Dresses of the year" from 2000, 1969 and 1985 was quite amusing as they so quintessentially represent their era.
+I thought the line-up of the "Dresses of the year" from 2000, 1969 and 1985 was quite amusing as they so quintessentially represent their era.
 Who doesn't remember Jennifer Lopez' Versace dress with a cleavage that went down all the way to her belly button?
 It was THE dress everyone talked about for much of the year 2000.